chunxtan/wanderwise/README.md

 * Separation of concerns between business logic & UI changes

 ## Takeaways
-* Don't be afraid to try, even when you're not entirely sure of the outcome.
+* Don't be afraid to try, even when you're not entirely sure of the outcome (Config files, Backend set-up)
-* Fail quickly
+* Fail quickly (APIs)